TVXQ: 2006–2007: Japanese albums and "O"-Jung.Ban.Hap.

 The group resumed their Korean activities with the release of their third Korean album, "O"-Jung.Ban.Hap. on September 29, 2006.
 The album entered the Korean charts at number one and became the best-selling record of 2006 after one month of release.
 The success of the album gave TVXQ four coveted grand prize awards in 2006: at the M.net KM Music Festival, they received four awards, including Artist of the Year and Best Group.
 TVXQ won all three of their nominations at the 16th Seoul Music Awards, and at the 21st Golden Disk Awards, "O"-Jung.Ban.Hap won Album of the Year, the ceremony's grand prize.
 TVXQ also took home the biggest awards at the SBS Gayo Daejeon.
 The album's international success won the group their first award in Japan, the Bess Buzz Asia in Korea award at the MTV Video Music Awards Japan.

 In November 2006, TVXQ returned to Japan to release their eighth Japanese single, "Miss You / 'O'-Sei-Han-Gō" (miss you / 'O'‐正・反・合), which became TVXQ's first top three single on the Orico'.
-In January 2007, TVXQ announced their second international tour, the 2nd Asia Tour: O, and toured Seoul, Taipei, Bangkok, Kuala Lumpur, Shanghai and Beijing.
-The tour attracted an audience of 390,000.
+In January 2007, TVXQ announced their second international tour, O: The 2nd Asia Tour, and toured Seoul, Taipei, Bangkok, Kuala Lumpur, Shanghai and Beijing.
+The tour attracted an audience of 184,000.
 TVXQ released their second Japanese album Five in the Black in March 2007, debuting at number ten on the Oricon with nearly 27,000 copies sold on its first week.
 Drawing in an audience of 46,600, the group toured Japan from May to June 2007.
 The five singles TVXQ released upon completion of the tour, including "Lovin' You", "Summer", "Shine / Ride On", "Forever Love" and "Together", peaked in the Oricon top five, their most successful being "Summer", which peaked at number two.
 TVXQ were also featured in Kumi Koda's thirty-eighth single "Last Angel", which was used as the theme song for the Japanese release of Resident Evil: Extinction.
 Released in November 2007, the single peaked at number three on the Oricon and won Best Collaboration Video at Japan's MTV Video Music Awards.